Parsedata-2020/spring-oidc-conclave-authentication/README.md

 value in the request.

 ## modifying
-all logic for verifying mail based on the routinghint (the oidc token) is contained in verifierenclave. verfierenclave is an abstract class, and after it performs the verification it calls an unimplemented `handlemessage` method with trusted, decrypted message bytes.
+all logic for verifying mail based on the routinghint (the oidc token) is contained in VerifierEnclave.
+VerfierEnclave is an abstract class, and after it performs the verification it calls an unimplemented `handlemessage` method with trusted, decrypted message bytes.

-to add some functionality to the enclave, extend verifierenclave and implement `handlemessage` with whatever custom logic. the motivation behind using inheritance is that it preserves access to things like `postmail` and `postoffice`. currently, `requesthandler.java` is the enclave class that is being used; any replacement for it must be reflected in `oidcserverapplication` in the `enclave` bean
+to add some functionality to the enclave, extend VerifierEnclave and implement `handlemessage` with whatever custom logic. the motivation behind using inheritance is that it preserves access to things like `postmail` and `postoffice`. currently, `requesthandler.java` is the enclave class that is being used; any replacement for it must be reflected in `oidcserverapplication` in the `enclave` bean